desledishant10/CS478/README.md

 Android Movie Display App

-Software Developer, [February, 2024]
+Project Overview

-Project Overview: Designed and developed a feature-rich Android application for displaying detailed information about movies, utilizing
-Android Studio and targeting Android 14 (API level 34).
-The app showcases movies in a list, displaying thumbnails, titles, and actor names, with support for both portrait and landscape modes on a Pixel 5 device.
+The Android Movie Display App is a feature-rich application designed to showcase detailed information about movies.
+Developed using Android Studio and targeting Android 14 (API level 34), this app presents a user-friendly interface that displays movies in a list format, including thumbnails, titles, and actors' names.
+It supports both portrait and landscape modes on Pixel 5 devices and incorporates efficient image loading, dynamic user interactions, and optimized performance for an engaging user experience.

-Technical Highlights:

-1. Custom UI Design: Implemented a RecyclerView for efficiently listing movies, customizing each list item to include a movie poster thumbnail, title, and actors.
-Applied bold and italic text styles for visual differentiation.

-2. Dynamic Data Handling: Developed a robust model to represent movie data, including URLs for thumbnails and posters, implemented efficient image loading with aspect ratio preservation using Glide.
+Features
+1. Movie List Display: Movies are displayed in a list with thumbnails, titles, and a comma-separated list of actors.
+2. Efficient Image Loading: Utilizes Glide for efficient image loading and caching, preserving the aspect ratio of movie posters.

-3. User Interaction: Engineered the app to handle user interactions such as short and long clicks on movie items, launching detailed views, official movie webpages, Wikipedia content, and streaming service options.
+3. Interactive Elements: Supports short and long clicks on movie items to view detailed information, official webpages, and Wikipedia entries.

-4. Performance Optimization: Ensured optimal memory usage by managing large image loading and caching strategies, preventing memory leaks and ensuring smooth user experiences.

-5. Navigation and Context Menus: Implemented context menus for additional movie-related actions and used Intents for navigation between activities, enhancing user engagement.

-6. Build System: Configured the project with Groovy DSL in Gradle for managing dependencies and build settings, ensuring a streamlined development process.

-7. Skills and Technologies: Android SDK, Android Studio, Java, Groovy DSL, RecyclerView, Glide, Intent, Context Menus, Memory Management, UI/UX Design.
+4. Streaming Services List: Provides a list of available streaming services for each movie.
+5. Optimized for Pixel 5: Designed and tested specifically for optimal performance on Pixel 5 devices in both portrait and landscape orientations.

+Getting Started
+-  Prerequisites
+-  Android Studio
+-  Android SDK (API level 34)
+-  JDK 8 or later

+Usage
+-  Navigate through the app to explore various movies listed.
+Perform short clicks to access the official movie webpage or long clicks to view more options such as the full poster, Wikipedia page, and streaming platforms.

+Contributing
+-  Contributions to enhance the Android Movie Display App are welcome.
+Please fork the repository and submit a pull request with your proposed changes.

+Acknowledgments
+-  Glide for efficient image loading
+-  Android Studio and the Android SDK for development tools
+-  Pixel 5 AVD for testing and optimization